gm-stack/radioconsole/README.md

         port: 22
 ```

-More than one host is supported:
+More than one host is supported (and they're much happier than the Pi above):

 ![raspi status](doc/status_2_hosts.png)

 ## LTE Status

 ![lte status](doc/lte_status.png)

+In this screenshot you can see signal strength increasing, then starting to decrease as we drive through the town of Ararat.

 This module will query modem connection statistics from a router running ROOTer.
 This module will work best if you have a Sierra Wireless modem attached but it should still work with other brands - I haven't tested.